cyberbotics/webots/docs/reference/motor.md

 The *velocity* can be changed at run-time with the `wb_motor_set_velocity` function.
 The value should always be positive (the default is 10).

-- The `multiplier` field specifies the multiplicative factor by which position, velocity, acceleration and torque commands sent by the controller are imposed on the motor.
+- The `multiplier` field specifies the factor by which position, velocity and force/torque commands are multiplied when imposing it on the motor.
-For coupled motors, the effective multiplier factor being applied is the relative value between the multiplier of the motor relaying the command, and the motor receiving it.
+Only the following API functions are affected by this field: `wb_motor_set_position`, `wb_motor_set_velocity`, `wb_motor_set_torque` and `wb_motor_set_force`.

-> **Note**: there is no requirement to have a motor with `multiplier` 1 among the coupled ones.
+By default, this field is 1.

-If a motor has multiplier 2, and its sibling has multiplier 4, when a velocity command is given to the first the second will move twice as fast.
+> **Note:** When using a multiplier different from 1, the values `minPosition`, `maxPosition` and `maxVelocity` as displayed in the interface do not reflect the practical limits.
-If the second is the one being controlled instead, then the first will impose half the velocity.
+For example, for a motor with `multiplier` = 2 and `maxVelocity` = 10, to remain within this limit the maximal velocity that the controller can set is 5, not 10.

 - The `sound` field specifies the URL of a WAVE sound file.
 If the `sound` value starts with `http://` or `https://`, Webots will get the file from the web.